amabdulr/CNWG/10-Core Writing Structures.md

 - **Example 1: Instructions for Resetting a Password**

-  - "Follow these steps to reset your password:"
+  - "The steps to reset your password:"

     1. Go to the login page.